 The Personal Service Contract Review Board (hereinafter referred to as "PSCRB") was created by the State Legislature to promulgate rules and regulations governing the solicitation and selection of contractual services personnel.
-The PSCRB is composed of the Executive Director of the MSPB, the Executive Director of the Department of Finance and Administration or his or her designee, the Commissioner of Corrections or his or her designee, the Executive Director of the Department of Environmental Quality or his or her designee, and the Executive Director of Wildlife, Fisheries and Parks or his or her designee.
+The PSCRB is composed of the MSPB Executive Director, the Executive Director of the Department of Finance and Administration or his or her designee, the Commissioner of Corrections or his or her designee, the Executive Director of the Department of Environmental Quality or his or her designee, and the Executive Director of Wildlife, Fisheries and Parks or his or her designee.
 The MSPB Executive Director serves as Chair of the PSCRB.
-The MSPB provides support staff for the PSCRB, but the PSCRB functions independently of the Mississippi State Personnel Board.
+MSPB provides support staff for the PSCRB, but the PSCRB functions independently of MSPB.
 The PSCRB Personal Service Contract Procurement Regulations contain rules and regulations governing personal service contracts.
 The PSCRB is also required by State law to approve all personal and professional contracts, which involve expenditure of funds in excess of one hundred thousand dollars (\$100,000.00).
+Mississippi Code Annotated § 25-9-120(3).